Scholar profile View scholar directory

 “[M]y first dream was to be an astronaut.
 My father dug the idea too.
 He envisioned me (his namesake) perishing in some space mishap, immortalizing us both.
 I chose a less glamorous and, unless someday I get a disgruntled grad student, less dangerous career.”

-In 1998 he taught in the School of Industrial & Systems Engineering at Georgia Institute of Technology.
-Prof. Jennings has received an Intel Graduate Fellowship, the Georgia Tech President's Fellowship, the Bell Laboratories Cooperative Research Fellowship and the National Science Foundation Graduate Fellowship.
+In his work, Jennings analyzes large-scale service systems and also explores highly utilized multi-product processing networks with and without switch-over delays; health care facility operations and public policy; and applied probability and queueing theory.
+He has received an Intel Graduate Fellowship, the Georgia Tech President’s Fellowship, the Bell Laboratories Cooperative Research Fellowship and the National Science Foundation Graduate Fellowship.

 Jennings, O. B., A. Mandelbaum, W. A. Massey and W. Whitt, “Server Staffing to Meet Time-Varying Demand,” Management Science, 42, 1381—1394, 1996.